• Fall

 Home » Recipes » Cookies

-These gingerbread cutout cookies are both soft and chewy gingerbread cookies that do not have to chill before baking.
-They're filled with warm spices, molasses, and are decorated with my simple vanilla icing.
+These easy gingerbread cutout cookies are soft, chewy, and does not have to chill before baking.
+From start to finish, this recipe for Christmas gingerbread men cookies takes just 40 minutes!
+Not only are they filled with warm spices and molasses, but they are decorated with my simple vanilla icing.

 Gingerbread cutout cookies decorated with vanilla icing and have mini silver ornaments all around them.

-These no chill gingerbread man cookies are one of my favorite Christmas cookies to make.
+• Simple to make.
+All it takes is 40 minutes to make about 40 gingerbread men.
+The best part?
 As soon as you make the dough, you can roll it out, cut, and bake.

 Jump to: